pgkt04/tp2-driver-reversal/README.md

 # tp2-driver-reversal
-Windows drivers firmware reversed for Thinkpad Trackpoint Keyboard II
+Windows drivers firmware reversed for Thinkpad Trackpoint Keyboard II.
+Useful for porting features to other operating systems.